SalOrak/salorak.es/content/_index.md

 <---> <!-- magic separator, between columns -->

 ## Hacking
-Hmmmm, yes.
 I like challenges and nowadays one of the most satisfying challenges is hacking.
 Hacking gives anyone who tries it a new perspective, the "Out of the Box" one.
 This perspective brings new questions in the working place.
 This section is where I'll post *clean* writeups from various websites.
 Use this arrow [-->](hacking) to go there.